o19s/quepid/docs/operating_documentation.md

 - [Using Personal Access Tokens](#using-personal-access-tokens)
 - [Scripting Users Cases Ratings](#scripting-users-cases-ratings)
 - [Posting Announcements to Users](#posting-announcements-to-users)

+## Installing Quepid

+See the documentation and links for installing Quepid via Docker, Heroku, AWS, and Kubernetes at

 ## Running behind a load balancer